Removing Structured Noise with Diffusion Models: Implementation Details

 \section{Implementation Details}

-All data and noise models are trained on the CelebA dataset \citep{liu2015faceattributes} and the MNIST dataset with 10000 and 27000 training samples, respectively.
-Images are resized to $64\times64$ pixels.
-We test on a randomly selected subset of 100 images and use both the peak signal-to noise ratio (PSNR) and structural similarity index (SSIM) to evaluate our results.
-Automatic hyperparameter tuning for optimal inference was performed for all baseline methods on a small validation set of only 5 images.
-All parameters used for training and inference can be found in the provided code repository linked in the paper.
+Automatic hyperparameter tuning for optimal inference was performed for the proposed and all baseline methods on a small validation set of only 5 images (depending on the experiment as detailed in \secref{sec:experiments}).
+All parameters used for training and inference can be found in the provided code repository linked in the paper. \TSW{A summary of the most important hyperparameters for each method can be found in Appendix~\ref{app:hyperparameters}.
+The peak signal-to noise ratio (PSNR), structural similarity index (SSIM) and perceptual similarity metric (LPIPS)~\citep{zhang2018perceptual} are used to evaluate our results and inspect both ends of the \emph{perception-distortion tradeoff}~\citep{blau2018perception}.}